illnesse/openhab2_pub_001/README.md

 Due to popular demand i just put up my current config as is, there may be a few unfinished things but all in all it's a pretty decent and stable openhab setup.
 I (hopefully) redacted all personal info with "XXXXXX" or "123456", you should replace those.
 There are no .rules because Xtext DSL sucks.
 There's probably a bunch of unused stuff too, idk..
 I might clean up later, Enjoy!

   - Heavily modified Basic UI via injected JS/CSS
+  - Parses sitemap for strings for special formatting, links etc
   - InfluxDB + Grafana, (replace grafana.light.css with my modified version in html/ to render transparent pngs for the sitemap
   - mapdb for restoreonstartup values / UI
   - Amazon Echos for TTS